Guaranteeing Higher Order Convergence Rates for Accelerated Wasserstein Gradient Flow Schemes: Monotonicity and Exponential Decay under -Smoothness and Monotonicity and Exponential Decay under L-smoothness and lambda>0

 \section{\texorpdfstring{Monotonicity and Exponential Decay under $L$-Smoothness and $\lambda>0$}{Monotonicity and Exponential Decay under L-smoothness and lambda>0}}

 In this section, we show that when $\lambda \geq 0$ and under an additional smoothness assumption on $\phi^{\#}_{\rho_0}$, the decay properties of $\phi$ and its gradient established in Section \ref{stability_section} can be further refined.
-Moreover, we improve the error estimate in Theorem \ref{streamline_convergence} by proving that the error vanishes exponentially as $T \to \infty$ when $\lambda>0$.
+Moreover, we improve the error estimate in Theorem \ref{streamline_convergence} by proving that the error vanishes exponentially in time when $\lambda>0$.

 The key to upgrading our previous result is that when $\lambda \geq 0$ and $\nabla \phi^{\#}_{\rho_0}$ is $L$-Lipschitz, we can obtain a lower bound for $||X_n^{\tau}-X_{n+1}^{\tau}||^2_{\mathbb{H}}$ in terms of $||\nabla \phi^{\#}_{\rho_0}(X^{\tau}_{n+1})||^2_{\mathbb{H}}.$